Ericalitz/RocketElevatorsDigitalPresence/README.md

-# RocketElevatorsDigitalPresence
+# GenesisProgram
-Erica Litzenberger repo Genesis
+Repository holding the template to be used and edited for the Genesis Website